 Topiramate is usually well-tolerated.
 In order to reduce the risk of any adverse effects, though, it is best to slowly increase the dosage over several weeks.

-Side effects include dizziness, a tingly or itching feeling in the skin, memory impairment, and weight loss, but these effects are typically mild and last for a short time.
+Side effects include dizziness, a tingly or itching feeling in the skin, memory impairment, and weight loss.
+However, these effects are typically mild and last for a short time.
 Canada’s Centre for Addiction and Mental Health, however, notes that about 20 percent of its patients stop using topiramate due to side effects.
 Still it’s not habit-forming and does not cause individuals to become psychologically or physically dependent.

 How Does Ria Health Use Topiramate?

 Topiramate is one of several medications that Ria Health uses to help its members drink less.
 On average—with the help of medication, coaching, and in-app drink tracking—our members reduce their drinking by 70 percent within the first six months.
-And they do that all from the comfort of their own home—no costly rehab center, and no white-knuckling through AA meetings.
+And they do that all from the comfort of their own home.
+There’s no costly rehab center, and no white-knuckling through AA meetings.
 If you think you might be drinking more than you’d like, take our Alcohol Use Survey, learn more about us, or get started with our program.